testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 _Globally distributed data_

-1. Which data storage service would you recommend using that can minimize access latency to globally distributed pre-scored fraud data?
+1. Which data storage service would you recommend for storing the suspicious transactions?
+Remember, Woodgrove Bank wants to minimize access latency for their global customers.
 Be specific about how data is replicated.

 2. How does your chosen service handle scaling to meet varying levels of demand across different regions?

-3. The customer also wants to globally distribute access to trained machine learning models used for real-time fraud detection.
-How would you architect your solution to meet this requirement?
+Can you set specific capacity for specific regions?

+3. Distributed databases that replicate data to multiple locations have some potential delay between when you write a record and when that record is available for reading.
+What options does your chosen service have to ensure the data is not "stale" when read?
+Are there any tradeoffs between reducing the window between writes, and if so, how do they apply to Woodgrove Bank's situation?

 _Data ingest_

 1. What are your recommended options for ingesting payment transaction events as they occur in a scalable way that can be easily processed while maintaining event order with no data loss?

-2. Given the technical and business requirements at hand, is it best to narrow your options to one platform, or would you combine services for ingesting this data?
+2. Of the ingest options you identified previously, which would you recommend for the scenario?

 _Data pipeline processing_

 1. Woodgrove Bank indicated that they would like a unified way to process both streaming data and batch data on a platform that can also support their data science, data engineering, and development needs.
 Which platform would you recommend, and why?

-2. They are also concerned about difficulties they have had in the past with performing both inserts and updates to long-term storage while processing streaming and batch data.
-How will your chosen platform cope with this challenge while optimizing file storage, avoiding the degradation in query performance due to many small files?
+2. The big data systems Woodgrove Bank used in the past were only able to append new data to the end of existing data sets.
+This meant each time they had update, they would actually create a duplicate row containing the changed data and then have to author queries to merge those rows so that they had a clean view of the current state of the data.
+How will your chosen platform cope with this challenge?

 3. How will your chosen data processing platform connect to and process data from your chosen data ingest solution for streaming data?

-4. The customer is concerned about being able to protect secrets, like service account keys and connection strings.
-How do you propose storing and providing access to these secrets within the selected data pipeline processing platform?
+4. What configuration would you need to apply to your solution to allow it to restart any stream processing in the case the job is stopped?

+5. What specific secrets will their processing solution might want to store?
+How would they securely store and access those secrets?

 _Long-term data storage_